 You must have enough money to support yourself during your stay, including any tuition and accommodation fees, in addition to living costs.

 Applying for a Standard Visitor visa

 If you are a non-visa national, you can usually obtain entry at the border by providing a copy of your Goldsmiths offer letter.

 In some circumstances applying for prior entry clearance is recommended, especially if you have a complex case/immigration history.
 In these circumstances, you should follow the process of a visa national, which is to apply for prior entry clearance

-If you have to apply in advance of your travel, it usually costs £95 for a 6-month Standard Visitor visa.
+If you have to apply in advance of your travel, it usually costs £100 for a six-month Standard Visitor visa.